stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 shipped with most versions of Windows.
 It is sometimes referred to as the *Desktop* edition.
 Windows PowerShell is still maintained, but will receive no new features.
 The intention is to replace it with PowerShell Core.

 PowerShell Core is the latest implementation of PowerShell.
 It is built with .NET Core to be cross-platform and Open Source.
-For consistency with Windows PowerShell, the first full release of PowerShell Core has 6.0 as the version number.
-PowerShell Core 5.1 was a special edition that was shipped with Windows Nano Server.
+For consistency with the version numbers of Windows PowerShell, the first full release of PowerShell Core has 6.0 as the version number.

 # Installing PowerShell #